jefdaj/electionguard-cardano/milestone1/verifier/README.md

       (because throwing them all the time messes with the test suite)
 - [x] Make a JSON summary of the verification as well as printing
 - [x] Clean up the code!
 It's very messy so far
-- [ ] Have this script create the local-election summary json rather than admin.py
+- [ ] Have this script create the election summary json rather than admin.py